 Chinese New Year, also known as the Lunar New Year or Spring Festival, is the biggest Chinese celebration of the year.
-In 2019, Chinese New Year (CNY) will take place February 3-9.
+It’s always around the end of January or early February of the year (Lunar Calendar).

-What will Chinese New Year closures look like?
+How will Chinese New Year closures impact LCL shipping?

 Factories will be closed for the entire week of Chinese New Year.
-Most factory workers will travel a long way to spend the holiday with their families, so there will be additional closings, delays, and disruptions occurring in the weeks before and after CNY, as workers make the trips to and from their hometowns.
+Most factory workers will travel a long way to spend the holiday with their families, so there will be additional closings, delays, and disruptions on supply chain before and after CNY.
 All in all, factories are closed and/or operating at diminished capacity for at least 4 weeks.

-In anticipation of Chinese New Year, ocean and air freight rates will increase significantly; we expect to see these higher rates as early as mid-December 2017.
+In anticipation of Chinese New Year, ocean freight and airfreight rates will increase significantly; we expect to see these higher rates as early as mid-December of last year.
 Rates should begin decreasing 1-2 weeks after Chinese New Year.

 Ocean carriers will announce General Rate Increases (GRI) as the holiday approaches.

-Carriers will launch their blank sailing programs in late December / early 2018.
+Carriers will launch their blank sailing programs in late December of last year / early January of this year.
 They will likely make this announcement as late as possible to retain unpredictability in the market, in an effort to make GRI/PSS stick.
 Depending on the strength of the market, carriers may add additional capacity to match demand.

 We are working very closely with our partners, and with the carriers, to stay in the loop; we’ll be sharing updates as additional information becomes available.

-In advance of Chinese New Year, space will be tight and most services will be full.
+In advance of Chinese New Year, ocean freight space will be tight and most freight services will be full.

 After Chinese New Year, carriers will have more blank sailings in order to better align capacity to demand.
-This will mean fewer voyages and services available in the week or two after CNY.
+This will mean fewer voyages and services available in a week or two after CNY.

-The best strategy is to plan ahead and work closely with us.
-You should plan to book your transportation (especially ocean) at least three weeks prior to Chinese New Year; the earlier, the better.
-If possible, share a forecast with your Flexport team.
+The best strategy is to plan ahead and work closely with your supply chain vendors.
+You should plan to book your transportation (especially ocean) at least 3-4 weeks prior to Chinese New Year; the earlier, the better.
+If possible, share a forecast with your vendors.

 Check in on Cargo Ready Date.
 Follow up closely with your suppliers on the Cargo Ready Date -- these can shift frequently in advance of Chinese New Year, since factories are running on maximum capacity.